c4pt000/RHEL-variants-propsal-remove-required-computation-for-Package-dependencies/README.md

-    it would require a dry run of every known package based per operating system which uses computing resources to predetermine a set of packages (within that particular type of package manager) which are required as dependincies as part of the installation process per .
+    it would require a dry run of every known package based per operating system which uses computing resources to predetermine a set of packages (within that particular type of package manager) which are required as dependincies as part of the installation process per . hashing the current installed package list as a unique string md5 (or other variants then between the computer's side of installed packages checked against the server's side of available prehashed string, the matching strings would allow the package manager to just jump ahead to fetch(download) and install the required package configuration requests